WAP-5/cw/README.md

   * ***The AIM*** of the game is to keep eating the 'pellets' which will randomly spawn on the map.
 Eat as many pellets as you can, first player to eat all the pellets, wins
     * 1 pellet = 1 score

+__Playing the game online__
+* Please visit our new repository: https://github.com/WAP-5/pac-race

  __PLaying the game locally:__

 * Open the terminal and navigate to the server folder: cd server